pts/mrbe/README.md

 * Most hardware drivers (e.g. sound card, mouse) are removed.
 * In the future, a driver for long filenames may be added.
 * Startup is modified to mount the drives C: and T:.
-* Some small changes are mode to reduce startup time even more.
+* Some small changes are made to reduce startup time even more.

 ### Modifications to Wine